-There are annual reporting requirements for managers of retail funds and managers of nonretail funds.
+There are annual reporting requirements for managers of retail funds and managers of non-retail funds.
 There are also semi-annual reporting requirements for contractual funds and investment stock corporations (AG) with variable capital.
 The reports need to be published.

-Furthermore, new notification requirements implementing Council Directive (EU) 2018/822 for cross-border tax arrangements have applied for intermediaries of funds (usually the fund manager) since 1 July 2020.
+Furthermore, notification requirements implementing Council Directive (EU) 2018/822 for cross-border tax arrangements apply for intermediaries of funds (usually the fund manager).